MK38993/Metis-6---Deep-Learning/README.md

 ## Abstract
 In this project, I constructed and compared CNN and MLP networks in order to identify ASL hand signs.

-I trained both models using a dataset from [Kaggle](https://www.kaggle.com/grassknoted/asl-alphabet), and created a separate Jupyter notebook for easy usage.
+I trained both models using a dataset from [Kaggle](https://www.kaggle.com/grassknoted/asl-alphabet), and created a custom script for easy usage.

 ## Design